gsotirchos/AutoPostprocess-NX-CAM/README.md

  - [x] The aforementioned behaviour (postprocessors, screenshots) is fully configurable by inserting entries at specified places in the scirpt.

 ## Installation
+ 1. Clone and extract this repository in a desired location (you can delete the `screenshots` folder).
- 1. Keep the `AutoPostprocess.dlx` file in the `DLX\` directory, relative to the `AutoPostprocess.vb` file.<br>
+ 2. Keep the `AutoPostprocess.dlx` file in the `DLX\` directory, relative to the `AutoPostprocess.vb` file.<br>
     Or modify, if needed, in `AutoPostprocess.vb` the `theDlxFileName` (and `JournalFolder`) class variable inside the `OutputParameters` class constructor.
- 2. Modify, if needed, the default output path by editing `AutoPostprocess.dlx` in Block UI Styler.
+ 3. Modify, if needed, the default output path by editing `AutoPostprocess.dlx` in Block UI Styler.
- 3. Modify, if needed, the list of available machines by editing `AutoPostprocess.dlx` in Block UI Styler.
+ 4. Modify, if needed, the list of available machines by editing `AutoPostprocess.dlx` in Block UI Styler.
 Then, in `AutoPostprocess.vb` insert the info for theese machines by adding an `extension` and `PostProcessor` entry in each `machine` dict inside the `Utils` class constructor.
- 4. Execute the script in an open NX Manufacturing part (this is necessary) by doing either of the following:
+ 5. Execute the script in an open NX Manufacturing part (this is necessary) by doing either of the following:
     * Run it as a journal<br>
       1. Developer tab (if hidden *right click* the tab bar and tick *Developer*)
       2. Play